Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## Resources Used
 ---
-* The Code Institute refernce material was used as a general refernce for things i had previously done during the course.
+* The Code Institute refernce material was used as a general reference for things i had previously done during the course.
-* All Other resources used are acknoleged where appropriate.
+* All Other resources used are acknowleged where appropriate.

 ## Deployment
 ---